chiragbharadwaj/site/index.md

 Hello!
 I am currently a senior at [Cornell University][cornell-cs], where I am a candidate for a B.Sc. degree in computer science.
-I'll be graduating one year early in May 2017, and will be attending [graduate school][grad] in the fall for my M.Sc. degree, though I'm still not sure where yet (I'm on the fence between two schools).
+I'll be graduating one year early in May 2017.
+Starting in Fall 2017, I will be a candidate for an MSE in computer science at [Princeton University][mse].
 I'm interested in areas like theory of computation, programming languages, and computer architecture.
 I like talking about theoretical things.

 Here's my [CV][] as of February 2017.